jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 ## Contribution

-> :memo: Communicate your expectations clearly
+> :memo: Communicate your expectations clearly.
+>
 > * How will you review and accept a contribution? (e.g., Use an issue template)
 > * What types of contributions will you accept? (e.g., Bug fixes only)

 ## License

 > :memo: Place your license text in a file named LICENSE.txt (or LICENSE.md) in the root of the repository.
+>
-> * Please also include information about your license in this README.md file.
+> * Include information about your license.
 > * Reference: [Adding a license to a repository](https://help.github.com/en/github/building-a-strong-community/adding-a-license-to-a-repository)

 This project is licensed under the terms of the **Apache License 2.0**.